 Michelle is the Member of Parliament for Calgary Nose Hill.
 In government, Michelle held the positions of Minister of State for Western Economic Diversification and Parliamentary Secretary to the Minister of the Environment.
-In opposition, Michelle is the Shadow Minister for Immigration, Refugees and Citizenship.
-She is a member of the Queen’s Privy Council for Canada, and is Vice-Chair of the House of Commons Standing Committee on Citizenship and Immigration.
+In opposition, Michelle is the Shadow Minister for Health.
+Previously Michelle served as Shadow Minister for Industry and Economic Development and the Shadow Minister for Immigration, Refugees and Citizenship and was the Vice-Chair of the House of Commons Standing Committee on Citizenship and Immigration.
+She is a member of the Queen’s Privy Council for Canada.

 Previously, Michelle built a strong reputation for successfully promoting innovative academic and business research partnerships, serving in a senior managerial capacity at the University of Calgary.
 She also worked in the technology commercialization division of the University of Manitoba, where she assisted in administering commercialization strategies for a portfolio of over 200 emerging technologies.

 Prior to this, she was engaged as a managerial consultant in Calgary, applying her knowledge of intellectual property management within a professional service framework in the areas of strategic planning, project management, process reengineering, and marketing where she gained insight in the health and educational sectors.